Alia Toukan: Queen

 Queen Alia founded the Office of the Queen of Jordan and gave it an active and public role.
 The active role she took in Jordan has been emulated by her successors.
 She financed social development projects, placing particular emphasis on women and children.
 She often made surprise visits to hospitals and national institutions, aiming to raise service standards and help people to help themselves.
 In her drive to ensure that children from impoverished backgrounds received their right to education, she fostered close ties with schools such as the Schneller School for Orphans, which took many of the street children that Queen Alia sent there.

 Her commitment to improving social services continued throughout her lifetime and was still pursued in her name after her death, when King Hussein ensured the continuation of the many educational scholarships given in her honour.

 Alia's love of the arts and literature inspired the establishment of libraries throughout the country, including one at the Central Bank of Jordan and another in the King Hussein Medical City.
 Her interest in the arts led to the founding of the Haya Cultural Centre for Children, the National Folklore Troupe and the Alia Art Gallery.
 It was also instrumental in conceiving the Jerash Festival for the Arts.

 In 1974, Alia called for women to be granted the right to vote and be elected for parliament.
 On 4 April 1974, a law was promulgated granting women this right; however, the suspension of parliamentary life in Jordan between 1974 and 1989 prevented its implementation.

 Death and legacy

 Alia died in a military helicopter crash in Amman, Jordan, on 9 February 1977.
 She was on her way back from an inspection trip to Tafileh Hospital in southern Jordan.
 King Hussein announced her death on radio, stating that the crash had happened in a violent rainstorm.
-The Minister of Health Mohammed al‐Beshir and the pilot were also killed in the crash.
+The Minister of Health Mohammed al-Beshir and Lieutenant Colonel Dr. Mohannad Alkhas Hatough were also killed in the crash.
 Her funeral ceremony took place on the following day, in which members of the Jordanian Armed Forces took part.
 Among the foreign dignitaries at the funeral was the Syrian president Hafez al-Assad.

 Amman's principal airport, Queen Alia International Airport (AMM), was built in 1983 and named in her honour.
 It is located 32 km (20 miles) south of the city and replaced Amman Marka International Airport (now Amman Civil Airport) as the city's main gateway.